Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays

-``The Training'' is a single-player dueling gameplay where players engage in magical battles with an AI-controlled cartoon character (see Figure~\ref{fig:gameplay}a).
+``The Training'' is a single-player dueling mode where players engage in magical battles with an AI-controlled cartoon opponent (see Fig.~\ref{fig:gameplay}a).
 Inspired by Harry Potter's training scenes\footnote{\url{https://harrypotter.fandom.com/wiki/Cast-a-Spell_training_room}, visited on October 25, 2024}, players take on the role of wizards, honing their wand skills to cast spells and attack virtual ghosts in Hogwarts.
 This game probe focuses on one spell-casting interaction: detecting ``waving down'' hand gestures with physical wands.
 It is a single-player MRHMD gameplay in public spaces.

-The user interaction flow of "The Training" is as follows: First, the player puts on the Apple Watch while holding a wand and launches the game app on both the watch and iPhone.
-After selecting "The Training" mode, the player inserts the iPhone into the HoloKit headset.
+\paragraph{Game flow of ``The Training''} First, the player puts on the Apple Watch while holding a wand and launches the game app on both the watch and iPhone.
+After selecting ``The Training'' mode, the player inserts the iPhone into the headset.
 Once wearing the headset and detecting a floor plane, the player taps the Apple Watch to place the virtual AI cartoon avatar opponent on the floor in front of them.
-At the audio cue "1, 2, 3, start!" the round begins, and the AI starts casting spells and dodging.
-The player dodges incoming spells and counterattacks by waving their watch-wearing hand, which triggers spells through motion detection.
+Upon the audio cue ``1, 2, 3, start!'' the round begins, and the AI starts casting spells and dodging.
+The player dodges incoming spells and counterattacks by waving their watch-worn hand, which triggers spells through motion detection.
 Players earn one point by completely breaking their opponent's mixed reality shield.
 The player tries to break the AI opponent’s shield as many times as possible within 90 seconds; the player wins if their score exceeds the AI's.